Is Colored Slip the Same As Underglaze?

 Color

 The next key difference is found in colors.
-Underglazes have a large range of colors, which can be mixed easily.
-Commercial-colored slips have a smaller range of colors as compared to underglazes.
-I made step-by-step Videos on How to Make Colored Slip and How to make Plain Slip You can find them at the Bottom of This Page
+Underglazes have a wide range of colors that can be mixed easily.
+Commercial-colored slips have a smaller color range than underglazes.
+I made step-by-step Videos on How to Make Colored Slip and how to make Plain Slip.
+You can find them at the Bottom of This Page

-To mix colored slips, add your own watered-down thinned clay and colorant like mason satins.
-Only compatible slips should be mixed together, i.e., Colored Slips that are made for specific shrinkage rates and firing temperatures.
+To mix colored slips, add your own watered-down thinned clay and colorant like mason stains.
+Only compatible slips should be mixed together, i.e., Colored Slips designed for specific shrinkage rates and firing temperatures.

-Additionally, Underglazes are available in the form of pens, crayons, and pencils along with the liquid mixture, while colored slips are not.
-Underglazes can give greater detail because of the less clay content and a small amount of frit.
+Additionally, Underglazes are available as pens, crayons, and pencils, as well as in liquid form, while colored slips are not.
+Underglazes can provide greater detail due to their lower clay content and small amount of frit.

 Firing